kandpaladiti/DSA-in-Java/README.md

 **What is a BST?**
-It is a Binary Tree, have all properties of a binary tress and also have some of its own properties.
+_It is a Binary Tree, have all properties of a binary tress and also have some of its own properties._
-1. Value of left subtree nodes < Value of root node
+_1. Value of left subtree nodes < Value of root node
 2. Value of right subtree nodes > Value of root node
-3. Left & Right subtrees are also BST with no duplicates. (by default) If duplicates will exist then it will be clearly specified in the question.
+3. Left & Right subtrees are also BST with no duplicates. (by default) If duplicates will exist then it will be clearly specified in the question._

 **Special Property:**
-Inorder Traversal of BST gives a (increasing) sorted sequence.
+_Inorder Traversal of BST gives a (increasing) sorted sequence._

-BST makes search efficient.
+_BST makes search efficient._

-**Time Complexity -** O(H), where H = height of tree.
-Time complexity will be logn in only perfectly balanced trees. worst Case Time Complexity - O(N), N = no. of nodes, such trees are called "Skewed Trees".
+**Time Complexity -** _O(H), where H = height of tree.
+Time complexity will be logn in only perfectly balanced trees. worst Case Time Complexity - O(N), N = no. of nodes, such trees are called "Skewed Trees"._

 **Strategy:**
-Most problems will be solved using recursion i.e., by dividing into subproblems & making recursive calls on subtrees.
+_Most problems will be solved using recursion i.e., by dividing into subproblems & making recursive calls on subtrees._

 **_Ques 1: Creating & inserting elements in Binary Search Tree._**